-Who makes your Scotland XI to face Georgia?
+Who made your Scotland XI to face Georgia?

-Euro 2024 qualifying: Pick your Scotland XI to face Georgia
+Euro 2024 qualifying: Who made your Scotland XI to face Georgia

 Last updated on .From the section Scotland